-Efya does mashup of popular hits at Girl Talk Concert – GhanaWeb
+Former Minister makes Yvonne Nelson weep at 2017 Efya Girl Talk – GhanaWeb

 |